UMAprotocol/UMIPs/Implementations/suTVL-KPI.md

 At the time of writing, the LSP contract is currently the only active Outcome contract that has a TVL value.
 Outcome will also include optimistic distributor and optimistic governor contracts.

-OD and OG contracts do not follow factory pattern, so supported Outcome contracts will be published on docs.
+Optimistic distributor and optimistic governor contracts do not follow factory pattern, so supported Outcome contracts will be published on docs.

 **Additional information for UMA DVM participants:**